Query Attack via Opposite-Direction Feature:Towards Robust Image Retrieval: Experiment

-Furthermore, we evaluated our method on some state-of-the-art models, which arrive higher accuracy in the original benchmark.
-We observe that the open-set recognition model with good generalizability is not robust as we expected.
-Specifically, for person retrieval (open set recognition), we attack a recent ECCV'18 model \cite{sun2017beyond}.
-We follow the open-source implement in \footnote{https://github.com/layumi/Person\_reID\_baseline\_pytorch}.
-On Market-1501, we arrive Recall@1 = $92.70\%$, mAP = $77.14\%$ using clean queries for the victim model.
-As shown in Fig. \ref{fig:result}(a,b), Recall@1 and mAP drops to $34.00\%$ and $21.52\%$ respectively by the proposed ODFA.
-Fast-gradient sign method also arrive a relatively low accuracy $37.11\%$ and $24.40\%$, but is still smaller than the accuracy drop of the proposed method.
+\textbf{Attack against State-of-the-art Methods.} Furthermore, we evaluate our method on some state-of-the-art models, which achieve competitive accuracy on benchmarks.
+Specifically, for person retrieval (image retrieval), we attack a recent ECCV'18 model called \emph{PCB}~\cite{sun2017beyond}.
+On Market-1501, our re-implementation arrives Recall@1 = $92.70\%$, mAP = $77.14\%$ using clean queries for the victim model.
+As shown in Figure~\ref{fig:result}~(a,b), Recall@1 and mAP drops to $34.00\%$ and $21.52\%$ respectively by the proposed ODFA.
+The second best method, Fast-gradient sign method, also arrives a relatively low accuracy $37.11\%$ and $24.40\%$, but is still smaller than the accuracy drop of the proposed method.
+For image recognition, we evaluate our method on the prevailing WideResNet-28~\cite{zagoruyko2016wide}.
+Our re-implementation arrives Top-1 accuracy $96.14\%$ and Top-5 accuracy $99.91\%$ using clean queries, respectively.
+As shown in Figure~\ref{fig:result}~(c,d), we have consistent observations with the baseline victim models, \emph{i.e.,} competitive top-1 accuracy drop and largest top-5 accuracy drop.
+Our method arrives Top-1 accuracy of $0.34\%$ and Top-5 accuracy of $1.29\%$.

-For image classification (close set recognition), we apply a state-of-the-art model WideResNet-28 \cite{zagoruyko2016wide}.
-In our re-implementation, we arrive Top-1 accuracy $96.14\%$ and Top-5 accuracy $99.91\%$ using clean queries, respectively.
-As shown in Fig. \ref{fig:result}(c,d), we have consistent observations with the baseline victim models, \emph{i.e.,} competitive top-1 accuracy drop and largest top-5 accuracy drop.
-Our method arrives Top-1 accuracy $0.34\%$ and Top-5 accuracy $1.29\%$.
+\textbf{Visualization of Retrieval Results.} We provide one qualitative comparison on the retrieval results with original queries and adversarial queries in Figure~\ref{fig:0}.
+Since we employ an iterative policy with small steps, the adversarial queries generated by our method are visually close to the original query, which simulates extreme retrieval cases to evaluate the model robustness.
+In these examples, the ranking results obtained by the original queries are good.
+However, when using the adversarial queries, the top-10 ranked images are all false matches with a significantly different appearance to the query.
+The adversarial query successfully makes the victim model predict low ranks to the true matches.